hackettka/HTML-CSS/introduction.md

 Together, these languages can be used to write and style a website using a text editor (i.e. Sublime) directly from your computer.
 No Internet access needed.
 <br/>
 <br/>
 However, Internet access is necessary if you plan on making your website available to the public.
-How do get your website from your local computer on the internet is something we'll briefly discuss at the end of this workshop.
+At the end of this workshop, we will briefly disucss how to get your website from your local computer on the internet.